 ECC, with its shorter key lengths, facilitates faster encryption and decryption processes, offering a more streamlined and efficient solution, albeit with a different foundational mathematical approach.

-In understanding the computational intricacies of both RSA and ECC, it becomes essential to discuss the computational effort in terms of both key length and CPU cycles.
+In understanding the computational aspects of both RSA and ECC, we need to discuss the computational effort in terms of both key length and CPU cycles.
 Let’s delve into two tables that detail these aspects, helping us draw a comparative analysis:

 Table 1: Key length comparison